-In ecological engineering, the objectives can be small-scale, immediate, and focused, as with the design of an industrial fermenter to produce a specific chemical, or large-scale, forward-looking, and diffuse, as with the understanding and management of the large-scale ecological changes precipitated by human population growth and resource consumption.
+In ecological engineering, the objectives can be small-scale, immediate, and focused, as with the design of a composter to process organic waste, or large-scale, long-term, and broad, as with the management of the global ecological changes driven by human population growth and resource consumption.